 A company using a cloud-hosted system will likely want new IP phones as well.
 Phones typically cost between $50 and $400 each.
 If you have a cloud system, some providers will rent you phones for as little as $5 each per month.

 While cloud-hosted systems mostly revolve around monthly recurring fees, on-premises system costs comprise mostly one-time, upfront fees.
 On-premises systems cost anywhere from a few hundred to several thousand dollars per user.
-In addition, since all associated equipment is housed onsite at your business, there are large installation and setup charges.
+Since all associated equipment is housed onsite at your business, there are also large installation and setup charges.
 Some providers have a set installation fee, while others charge a percentage of your per-user equipment fees.

 The costs of on-premises systems are much more customized than they are for cloud-hosted systems.
 On-premises systems are typically used by larger organizations that can afford the upfront fees.
 For a business with 50 employees, you should be prepared to spend $30,000 to $60,000 in one-time fees for all the equipment and installation of an on-premises system.